Does GEICO Cover Moving Trucks? 2026 Rules + GVW Limits

 Why this matters (real money risk)

-• Truck damage: if you decline the waiver and your policy doesn’t extend, the rental company can bill you for repairs, towing, downtime, and admin fees (contract terms vary).
+• Truck damage: if you decline the waiver and your policy doesn’t extend, the rental company can bill you for repairs, towing, downtime, and admin fees—which is exactly why physical damage coverage matters (contract terms vary).

-• Liability losses: bodily injury and property damage claims can reach six figures quickly, especially with pedestrians, multi-car impacts, or building strikes.
+• Liability losses: bodily injury and property damage claims can reach six figures quickly, especially in multi-vehicle collisions, pedestrian impacts, or building strikes.

 • Coverage disputes: “ineligible vehicle” issues often create delays and denials even when you thought you had “rental coverage.”